prescottprue/react-redux-firebase/docs/api/useFirestoreConnect.md

 React hook that automatically listens/unListens to provided Cloud Firestore paths.
-Make sure you have required/imported Cloud Firestore, including it's reducer, before attempting to use.
+Make sure you have required/imported Cloud Firestore, including its reducer, before attempting to use.
 **Note** Populate is not yet supported.

 ### Parameters